RSNA/anonymizer/readme.md

 Execute Anonymizer.exe and override User Account Control to allow the program to "Run anyway".
 ### 2. Mac OSX
 Download and extract zip file to desired application directory.
-Mount the disk by clicking the Anonymizer*.dmg file.
+Mount the disk by clicking the Anonymizer_17.*.dmg file where * is the relevant version.
 Drag icon to Applications folder.
 Double click the application icon to execute.
 ### 3. Ubuntu
+Download and extract zip file to desired application directory.
+`chmod +x Anonymizer_17.*` where * is the relevant version `sudo Anonymizer_17.*`
 ## Documentation
 [Help files](https://mdevans.github.io/anonymizer/index.html)
 ## Development